✓ Updated February 2026

 Getting Around Lucerne, Switzerland

-This is the ultimate all-in-one ticket for exploring Switzerland, including Lucerne.
-It covers unlimited travel on trains, buses, and boats, plus free entry to over 500 museums.
-It's the most convenient way to see the country if you plan on extensive travel.
+This is the ultimate all-rounder for exploring Lucerne and beyond.
+It covers unlimited travel on public transport (trains, buses, boats) within Lucerne and across Switzerland, plus free entry to over 500 museums.

 Walking